Thesola10/blog.thesola.io/content/0003_Linux-desktop.md

 ---
-title: "Our relationship to code: The Year of the Linux Desktop won't happen, and that's fine"
+Title: Our relationship to code: The Year of the Linux Desktop won't happen, and that's fine
-date: 2021-09-03
+Date: 2021-09-03
-thumbnailImagePosition: left
-thumbnailImage: /images/0003-ubuntu-laptop.jpg
-categories:
-- tech
-- os dev
+Category: os dev
-tags:
-- our relationship to code
+Tags: our relationship to code
+Slug: 0003_Linux-desktop
 ---

 Linux, and the community of hackers and users that formed around it, make for a formidable operating system product, both for software development and everyday use.
 Clearly it is superior, so _where are all the apps?_